Property Verification of Agricultural Land in India

 3. Parental Deeds Examination: Review deeds from previous generations to establish ownership lineage.

-4. Land Records Index and Rights Documentation: Refer to official land records to verify property rights and boundaries.
+4. Land Records Index and Rights Documentation: To verify property rights and boundaries, refer to official land records.

 5. Grant Certificate or Saguvali Chit: Obtain official documentation confirming property grants, if applicable.